ArminSmajlagic/Data-Structures-And-Algorithms/project/algorithms/README.md

 instances of data, the best, worst and average case complexities can be estimated.

 The worst case complexity of an algorithm is when the algorithm takes maximum number of steps on any instance of size n.
-The
-Big oh time complexity can be called as worst case.
+The Big oh time complexity can be called as worst case.

 The average case complexity of an algorithm is when the algorithm takes the average number of steps on any instance of size n.The Theta time complexity can be called as average case.

-Th e best case complexity of an algorithm is when the algorithm takes the minimum number of steps on any instance of size n.
+The best case complexity of an algorithm is when the algorithm takes the minimum number of steps on any instance of size n.
 The Omega time complexity can be called as best case.

 ## Types of Algorithams

-- Brute Force Algorithms
+- Brute Force Algorithms (simple solution for a problem)
-- Divide and Conquer Algorithms
+- Divide and Conquer Algorithms (divides problem in to more lesser problems then solves them as such)
-- Dynamic Programming Algorithms
+- Dynamic Programming Algorithms (optimizes the performance of already found solution to problems )
-- Greedy Algorithms
-- Branch and Bound Algorithms
+- Greedy Algorithms (builds partial solution to a problem then continues to build on that partial solution another partial soultion and so on)
-- Recursive Algorithms
+- Recursive Algorithms (algorithams based on recursion - repetitive call of the same function)
-- Back Tracking Algorithms
+- Back Tracking Algorithms (trys to find all soltions to a problem if solution turns to be bad we stop building on that soultion and we continue on others)
-- Randomized Algorithms
+- Randomized Algorithms (uses random numbers to decide its further actions)
-- Hill Climbing Algorithms
+- Hashing algorithams (simular to search algorithams but it uses keys to assign postions of data)